dtdng/ChatApp-Web-Summer-2023/README.md

 - SocketIO for the server handling event.

 ## Installation
+In the root directory, you can run:
+   `cd client && npm install` for installing the client package

+then run:
+   `cd ../server && npm install` for installing the server package then run :
+  `cd .. && npm install mediasoup && npm install` for installing the videocall package
 ## Usage

 Provide examples or instructions on how to use your project.
 Include code snippets or screenshots if necessary.